Last modified on: 21/11/2024

 • Washing-up liquid

-Here’s how to clean a rubber seal on washing machine.
+Here’s how to clean a rubber seal on a washing machine.

-If you’re dealing with a mouldy seal, this method is your secret weapon:
+If you’re dealing with a mouldy seal, this method is your not-so-secret weapon:

-• Swing the washing machine door wide open, fully exposing the rubber seal.
+• Swing the washing machine door wide open and fully expose the rubber seal.

-• Grab a cotton pad or ball, dampen it with white vinegar, and put it to work, wiping or scrubbing away any visible mould from the rubber.
+• Grab a cotton pad or ball, dip it in white vinegar, and put it to work.
+Wipe or scrub away any visible mould from the rubber.

-• For those hard-to-reach spots within the rubber seal, enlist the help of a cotton swab soaked in white vinegar.
-Always make sure to give it a dip in vinegar before commencing the rubber cleaning mission.
+• Use a cotton swab soaked in white vinegar for those hard-to-reach spots within the rubber seal.
+Always make sure to give it a dip in vinegar before you continue with the rubber cleaning.

 • If mould and debris are putting up a stubborn fight in the seal’s folds, use your fingers to coax them out and let the cotton swab do its magic.
 Be ready to use several swabs if needed to get the job done.